-Chiwong Mani Rimdu festival starts on the full moon of October 2019/2020. journey to the remote village of Solukhumbu to engage in the sacred ceremonies and empowering prayers of the Mani Rimdu Festival.
+Mani Rimdu festival trek to Chiwong Monastery in lower valley of Everest region starts on the full moon of October each year.
+This journey takes us to the remote village of the Solukhumbu region.
+It is a festival that starts with sacred rituals and ceremonies.
+Enchanting prayers let the biggest Himalayas festival Mani Rimdu Festival begin.
 Travel with local guides of Nepal to this low land of the Everest Region while exploring.

-The Mani Rimdu Festival is a colorful occasion that takes place in the most spectacular of settings in the foothills of the Himalayas.
-Performed by the monks of Chiwong monasteries, it depicts the victory of Buddhism over the ancient ‘Bon’ religion.
-The Mani Rimdu festival lasts for three days and is well attended by the Sherpa people, who often trek for many days to witness this important event.
-Chiwong Mani Rimdu festival starts on the full moon of October. journey to the remote village of Solukhumbu to engage in the sacred ceremonies and empowering prayers of the Mani Rimdu Festival.
+The Mani Rimdu Festival is a colorful occasion that takes place in the Himalayas.
+We get to see the most spectacular settings in the foothills of the Himalayas during this time.
+The Mani Rimdu festival lasts for three days and is well attended by the Sherpa people.
+People often trek for many days to witness this important event.
+Chiwong Mani Rimdu festival trek starts on the full moon of October.

-The day after the dances, the fire puja is performed in the courtyard.
-The fire puja is an offering to the Agni (the god of fire), and to the Gods of the mandala – to allay all harm in the world.
-The Mani Rimdu festival takes place every year in the Month of November on the full moon.
-The date of the Mani Rimdu can be changed depending upon Tibetan calendar.
-During the Mani Rimdu festival, numerous of monks perform masked dance celebrating the victory of Buddhism over Bon-Po religion in the region.
+With the end of the dance, we get to see the fire puja in the courtyard.
+The Mani Rimdu festival trek takes place every year in October / November on the full moon.
+The date of the Mani Rimdu changes as per the Tibetan calendar.
+During the Mani Rimdu festival, many monks perform a masked dance.
+This dance symbolizes the celebration of the victory of Buddhism over the Bon-Po.

 TREK COST: USD 1,530.00 per person on Twin sharing room accommodation